dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 In this example, the flyout content is replaced with a <xref:Microsoft.Maui.Controls.CollectionView> that displays the title of each item in the `FlyoutItems` collection.

 > [!NOTE]
-> The `FlyoutItems` property, in the `Shell` class, is a read-only collection of flyout items.
+> The `FlyoutItems` property, in the <xref:Microsoft.Maui.Controls.Shell> class, is a read-only collection of flyout items.

 Alternatively, flyout content can be defined by setting the `Shell.FlyoutContentTemplate` bindable property to a `DataTemplate`: